Top 10 Ways to Be Happy at Work

 Happiness is mostly a choice.
 You can choose to be happy at work.
 It sounds simple, but it's often difficult to put into action.
 We all wish to have the best employer in the world, but, let's face it, we may not.

 So, think positively about your work.
 Dwell on the aspects that you enjoy about work, and avoid negative people and gossip.
 Find coworkers you like and spend your time with them.
 Your choices at work largely define your experience.
 You can choose to be happy at work.

 You may or may not love your current job, and you may or may not believe that you can find something in your current job to love, but you can.

 Take a look at yourself, your skills, and interests, and find something that you can enjoy doing every day.
 If you do something you love every single day, your current job won't seem so bad.

 You are the person with the most to gain from continuing to develop professionally.
 Take charge of your own growth; ask for specific and meaningful help from your boss, but march to the music of your personally developed plan and goals.
 You have the most to gain from growing—and the most to lose, if you stand still.

 People often complain that they don't receive enough communication and information about what's happening with their company, their department's projects, or their coworkers.
 They wait for their boss to fill them up with knowledge.
 And, the knowledge rarely comes.

 Why?
-Because the boss is busy doing her job and she doesn't know what you don't know.
+Because the boss is busy doing their job and doesn't know what you don't know.
 Seek out the information you need to work effectively.
 Develop an information network and use it.
 Assertively request a weekly meeting with your boss and ask questions to learn.
 You are in charge of the information you receive.